 - 1. Apply parking brake and place transmission in neutral (N); - Allow the engine to idle for at least two minutes before shutting down the engine.
 This ensures that the turbine speed drops and allows time for the engine exhaust gas temperature to drop to about 300°F (150°C); - 3.
 Shut off all electrical loads; - 4.
 Flip the ignition switch to OFF.
-See Ignition Switch in Controls and Instruments section.
+See "Ignition Switch" on page 12 in Controls and Instruments section.